-Use the BBC's intranet research resources or check research engines on the internet to try-to establish whether anything has appeared in the national or specialist press about the particular issue, related issues or about the company concerned in general.
+Contact the BBC's Research Centre to try to establish whether anything has appeared in the national or specialist press about the particular issue, related issues or about the company concerned in general.

 Speak to any other consumers you can make contact with who can corroborate what you have already been told e.g. other people on the same cruise.
 Use them to test what your first case has said.
 Make sure you can use the Watchdog computerised log of calls and e-mails.
 There may be lots of similar cases there.